-Bachelor of Science in Athletic Training

-Bachelor of Science in Exercise Science
+Bachelor of Science in Athletic Training Bachelor of Science in Respiratory Care Bachelor of Science in Exercise Science

 Concentrations:

 Human Performance and Fitness Promotion

-Pre-Med

-Pre-Med

-Pre-Occupational Therapy

-Pre-Physical Therapy

-Pre-Physician Assistant
+Pre-Occupational Therapy Pre-Physical Therapy Pre-Physician Assistant

-Bachelor of Science in Respiratory Care

 Athletic Training

 The Bachelor of Science in athletic training prepares students for entry-level positions in college/university, high school, sports medicine clinic, professional sports, performing arts, military and industrial settings.
 Athletic trainers work under physicians to ensure the health and safety of physically active individuals.
 They work cooperatively with other allied health personnel and coaches to accomplish this goal.
 The athletic training education program is accredited by the Commission on Accreditation of Athletic Training Education.
 In Ohio, athletic training is a licensed profession requiring an additional examination to be licensed.
 Athletic training is a regulated profession in 47 states, and the UT program meets or exceeds the criteria in almost all of those states.